madskristensen/WebAnalyzer/README.md

 **Reset Configuration Files** command.
 It will prompt to ask if you are sure you want to proceed and, if you click yes, all the configuration files will be restored to their defaults.

+### Per project configuration
+You can override the global per-user configuration of each linter on a folder, project or solution level.
+Simply copy in each config files (such as `.eslintrc` or `tslint.json`) from the user profile folder and into the root of the project or solution.

+A simple command to do this will be added soon.
+Stay tuned...

 ### Disable linters
 You decide which linters to run by enabling or disabling them